wp-plugins/refersion-for-woocommerce/readme.txt

 == Installation ==
 1. Upload `refersion.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==
+1. Install Refersion tracking using an easy to use interface.

 == Changelog ==
 v1.0